Casa Aya Medina – Fez Medina

 Many people work usually out on the street no matter what they do – from selling something to woodcarving and loom weaving.
 Unlike the exterior of the house which is a working space, the inner space of a traditional house is like a haven – not only for women who might be without the constraints of clothing -, but because it is so richly decorated.
 The door and the window frames facing the patio have stucco plaster decorations of hand-painted multi-colored arabesques.
 The door’s thresholds have finely and richly colored mosaics.
 The inner doors and shutters are of solid cedar wood from the Middle Atlas Mountains, some painted with colorful drawings.

-All the chambers are for guests on the upper floors, two rooms per floor.
+All the rooms for guests are on the upper floors, two rooms per floor.
 The modern rooms open out onto the common patio, but offer privacy inside, with two to three beds and a private bathroom.
 Wooden shutters, called mucharabian, create the privacy for these rooms, but once inside one can still see what is happening downstairs in the common court.
 The rooms have traditional motifs, from cactus silk curtains and bedspreads to old painted cedar furniture and handmade Berber carpets.
 Even the recently restructured bathrooms have sinks with traditional mosaic (zellij) and the ceiling of each room is cedar painted with geometric or floral designs.

 The top floor terrace was once for drying the laundry – an occasion for women to meet up.
 It is now an outdoor dining area grouped around the last level of the inner courtyard.
 A green pergola covers the terrace overlooking the mosque and the old furniture bazaar (called souq) from the Ain Azletin neighborhood.